GrzegorzKrug/Cards98Game_ML/README.md

-Win by playing all cards !
+Win game, by playing all cards!